HMaker/HMaker/README.md

 ### Hi there 👋
 Hello and thanks for visiting my profile.
 I am a bot developer especialist in web scraping, I am able to design the most performant solution for large scale scraping workload.
-I have worked on bots for bookmakers, prematch and live odds scraping throught websockets, autobetting plataforms, etc.
+I have worked on bots for bookmakers, prematch and live odds scraping throught websockets, autobetting platforms, etc.

 📫 How to reach me
 - on email [heraldo.dev@gmail.com](mailto:heraldo.dev@gmail.com)